 A rundown of the event

-Dining on the Dam was on Lake Murray Dam, overlooking the beautiful lake.
+Dining on the Dam was on Lake Murray Dam, overlooking the beautiful man made lake.
 They shut down one side (the side going in to Lexington) for the event and kept the other side open for one way traffic.

 The event was from 5 PM to 9 PM.
 And trust me, you want every minute of that time to enjoy the breathtaking views of Lake Murray at sunset.
 Watching the sun go down over the lake, while casually sipping wine and sampling delicious food, was truly magical.

 Speaking of food, the set up was kind of buffet style, but more like beautifully presented mini-meals at each tent.

 On the menu was your traditional southern comfort cuisine: fried green tomatoes with salad, chicken and grits, pork and rice and catfish with collards.
 Yum!

 Southern Way Catering did an amazing job with all the food.
 Ah-mazing.